melinda-z/CI-MS2-MovieQuiz/testing.md

 - Question Progress Bar

-  Checked the question progress bar is updating with each question been answered, and shows up the correct percentage.
+  Checked the question progress bar is updating as each question has been answered, and shows the correct percentage of completed questions.

 - Score Title